wissobs/w3schools-test.github.io/README.md

 We reserve the right to remove, or not to add anything that we feel will not fit here.
 Also, this page is a community page, and the content you add may be changed later.
+# new chapter exercice to mr ibrahim

+we gonna try new ecercice this class and it will be more facinating .thanks for every thing